-However, if you are going to challenge what we call mainstream medicine and the current beliefs of the scientific community you must do it in a professional manner.
+However, if you are going to challenge mainstream medicine and the current beliefs of the scientific community you must do it in a professional manner.
 You must be sure you are standing on solid ground.
-You must have concrete arguments, otherwise your arguments will sound hollow and worthless.
+You must have concrete arguments, otherwise your words will sound hollow and worthless.
+Unfortunately, Dr. Lundell sounds like a false prophet.

-So, is Dr. Lundell a scientist or a preacher?
+So, why do I feel Dr. Lundell sounds more like a false prophet than a scientist?
 Let’s take a closer look at his arguments.

 Dr. Lundell touches on a number of important subjects in his article.
 And sometimes he’s probably spot on.
 For example, it is quite likely that cholesterol lowering drugs are overused in primary prevention.
 It is also possible that overeating of unhealthy, processed carbohydrates has contributed to the obesity epidemic.
 Maybe our emphasis on cholesterol and saturated fats has been too strong and maybe saturated fats are not the enemy.

 He starts his article by trying to convince the reader that he is trustworthy.
 His credibility is important if we are to believe his ideas about what is the real cause of heart disease.
 The reasons why we should believe what he says are twofold.
 Firstly, he is a heart surgeon with more than 25 years experience.
 Secondly, he is an honest person because he admits he was wrong in the past.
 So people may think: “Thank god.
 An honest doctor at last.
 Someone who dares who speak out”.
 But, revealing your own honesty isn’t always honest.
 But I guess it means that if he turns out to be wrong, he will be the first one to admit it.